brane226/polkadot-wiki/README.md

 built into Docusaurus.
 Indexing via Algolia provides faster lookup; the actual configuration for lookup is located in another repository that Algolia DocSearch maintains.

-We have enabled searching on the Wiki by declaring the `algolia` section in the `siteConfig.js` file in `scripts`, and defining an API key and index name that are provided by DocSearch.
+We have enabled search on the Wiki by declaring the `algolia` section in the `siteConfig.js` file in `scripts`, and defining an API key and index name that are provided by DocSearch.

 ```js